-Below, I have reviewed and listed what I think are the best vacuum-sealed, insulated water bottles to buy.
+Below, I have reviewed and listed what I think are the best insulated, vacuum sealed water bottles to buy.
 But before I get to our picks, I’ll quickly explain how insulated water bottles work.

-Many insulated water bottles use a double-wall vacuum design.
+Many of the best insulated water bottles use a double-wall vacuum design.
 The vacuum essentially creates an insulated buffer between the liquids in the inside compartment and the external temperature.
 Vacuum sealed water bottles are able to keep drinks at their original temperature for hours on end.

 Certain brands use their own patented technology, some are more durable, and others have unique features for sports, hikers, and different types of liquids, and that’s where this list comes in.

-Below I have covered 6 uniquely different, insulated water bottles based on different needs and styles!
+Below I have covered seven uniquely different insulated bottles based on different needs and styles!

-1. Best Overall Insulated Water Bottle – Multiple Sizes Hydro Flask ($$$)
+1. Best Overall Insulated Water Bottle – Hydro Flask

 Hydro Flask water bottles come in sizes ranging from 12 oz to 64 oz if you’re looking for a large thermal water bottle.
 You can also choose between different mouth openings – there’s the wide and standard mouth openings – and pick and choose between lids, like the flip lid with a loop, flex cap with a larger loop, and straw lid for convenience.